nischay-chauhan/travel/README.md

   - **Auth Controller (auth.js)**:
     - Register: Endpoint for user registration.
     - Login: Endpoint for user login.
+    - verifyOtp : Endpoint to verify the user OTP.
   - **Booking Controller (booking.js)**:
     - createBooking: Endpoint for creating a new booking.
+    - verifyPayment : To verify your Razor Pay payment.
   - **Listing Controller (listing.js)**:
     - createListing: Endpoint for creating a new property listing.
     - getListingData: Endpoint for fetching property listings.